Azerbaijan Carpet Museum: Creation of the Collection

 In the post-independence period, the museum’s funds were enriched with valuable items gifted by the Heydar Aliyev Foundation and the Ministry of Culture of the Republic of Azerbaijan.
 At the same time, carpets are donated to the museum by private collectors, philanthropists, and individuals from both local and international communities.
 In 2013, Beverly Schiltz, the widow of Grover Schiltz, who had been a member of the Chicago Oriental Rug and Textile Society, donated two valuable Azerbaijani carpets from the collection of the deceased to the museum.
 One of them is the Salyan Khilasi (Shirvan, 19th century), and the other is the Ajdahali (Dragon) carpet from Karabakh, dated to the late 17th century.

 In 2017, on the occasion of the 50th anniversary of the Azerbaijan National Carpet Museum, a rare 18th-century embroidery piece was purchased from a foreign auction house by the Heydar Aliyev Foundation and donated to the museum.
 In the same year, Elshad Tahirov, a U.S. citizen of Azerbaijani origin, bought the Baghchada Gullar (Flowers in the Garden) carpet of the Karabakh group at an auction and donated it to the museum.

 Also in 2017, for the first time in its history, the Azerbaijan National Carpet Museum acquired a Shamakhi carpet dating from the late 17th to early 18th century from the Austria Auction Company.

 In 2018, the Heydar Aliyev Foundation donated the Khatai and Nakhchivan carpets, dating back to the 17th century and considered among the most valuable items in the collection, to the museum.

 In the same year, Italian collector Mirco Cattai donated the 19th-century Hajigayib carpet from Guba to the museum.
-In addition, the museum's collection was enriched with two more exhibits – the Sirt Chichi carpet from Guba and the Khila Buta carpet from Baku.
+In addition, the museum's collection was enriched with two more exhibits—the Sirt Chichi carpet from Guba and the Khila Buta carpet from Baku.

-In 2019, for the first time in the museum's history, two Qajar period women's jewelry were purchased from the Sotheby’s Auction House.
+In 2019, for the first time in the museum's history, two Qajar period women's jewelry pieces were purchased from the Sotheby’s Auction House.
 The 19th-century Gonagkend carpet was donated to the museum by U.S. citizens Hillary-Dumas Jones and Jay Jones.

 In 2020, Italian collector Erminio Bottini donated the Sor-sor carpet, woven in 1811 and belonging to the Shirvan group, to the Azerbaijan National Carpet Museum.

 In 2024, unique examples of decorative applied art were returned to the homeland and donated to the museum.
 Thus, Metin and Huseyn Konukchu (Turkey), Mirco Cattai (Italy), and Hojat Abasi (Germany) donated the late 19th – early 20th century Pashali kilim (Shirvan), Shikhli (Gazakh), Achma-Yumma, and Bahmanli (Karabakh) carpets from their collections to the museum.